AyaanSaiyed/spotify/README.md

 - 🔊 **Loudness** correlates moderately with Energy, reflecting modern music production trends
 - ⭐ Popular songs tend to cluster around **mid to high energy and danceability** values
 - 🎤 Top artists generally maintain consistent popularity across their tracks
+- **Note:** Correlation does not imply causation; observed relationships reflect patterns in the dataset, not direct influence.

 ## 🚀 Conclusion

 This project demonstrates the application of **Exploratory Data Analysis (EDA)** techniques to real-world music data.
 It strengthened my understanding of: